11902804/MADDIGITAL-TEAM6/README.md

 To check out the designs in Autocad, visit [pythonscriptCode](https://github.com/11902804/MADDIGITAL-TEAM6/tree/main/pythonscriptCode).

-## Code
+## AI

-For all the code for controlling the motors and LEDs, visit [Code](https://github.com/ThomasAdons/PEN_Digimad_Hardware/tree/main/Code).
+For all the code for controlling the motors and LEDs, visit [AI](https://github.com/11902804/MADDIGITAL-TEAM6/tree/main/ai).

-## Documentation
+## PSoC code

-To check out the docs, visit [Documentation](https://github.com/ThomasAdons/PEN_Digimad_Hardware/tree/main/Documentation).
+To check out the docs, visit [PsocCode](https://github.com/11902804/MADDIGITAL-TEAM6/tree/main/PsocCode).

-## Research_Tests
+## FinalCode

-Information related to the test setups and test results are placed in the [Research_Tests](https://github.com/ThomasAdons/PEN_Digimad_Hardware/tree/main/Research_Tests) folder.
+Information related to the test setups and test results are placed in the [FinalCode](https://github.com/11902804/MADDIGITAL-TEAM6/tree/main/FinalCode) folder.

 ## People